arjanvdmeij/msp-3-readlist/README.md

 - [Heroku](https://dashboard.heroku.com)
   - Used to host the site
   - Heroku Scheduler add-on used to run daily comics update script

+### Database setup
+The database used is a NoSQL MongoDB.
+The schema is short:
+- users
+- comics
+- user_comic_list
+- admin_base
+Extended information on the collections can be found within the Word document in the root of the repository.

 ## Deployment
 Two separate databases exist, one for development and one for production.